stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * The `dirty` flag is signalled in the various mutator methods (not shown) when any of the camera properties are modified.

-* The `right` vector is the horizontal axis of the viewport (also used in the `strafe` method).
+* The `right` vector is the horizontal axis of the camera viewport (also used in the `strafe` method).

-The view transform matrix for the camera is constructed on demand:
+The view transform for the camera is constructed on demand:

 ```java
 public Matrix matrix() {